 Here's what you can generally expect to spend on course fees for a range of qualifications:

 • Masters degrees - fees are similar or slightly cheaper than a classroom-based course, which range from £4,000 to £22,000 (averaging at around £8,500).
-For example, a two-year online MSc Master of Business Management (MBM) with the University of Essex Online in 2023/24 costs £12,167, including course materials, assessments and resits.
+For example, a two-year online MSc Master of Business Management (MBM) with the University of Essex Online in 2023/24 cost £12,167, including course materials, assessments and resits.
 The one-year full-time option at the same institution is £14,300.
 Some institutions charge per module rather than for a full postgraduate degree.
 For instance, the MSc Supply Chain Management and Logistics with Heriot-Watt Online costs £1,248 per unit (course), and £9,984 for the full programme.

 • Undergraduate degrees - with a three-year honours degree amounting to £27,750 (see student loans and finance), you'll typically find online degrees to be considerably cheaper.
 For example, the Open University charges £20,772 for both full and part-time programmes, while it costs £18,500 to study an honours degree with the University of Essex Online.

-• A-Levels - for UK students aged over 18, you'll have to pay to study A-levels.
+• A-levels - for UK students aged over 18, you'll have to pay to study A-levels.
 At FE (further education) colleges, you can expect to pay up to £1,000 for two A-levels.
 This may or may not include exam fees, which can set you back £84 to £190 per exam.
 Achieving A-levels online is priced at a similar rate.
 The Open Study College charges £549 per course, with fees at the Online Learning College set at £499 - both include exam fees in the price.

 • Short courses/Microcredentials - many short courses are free but those with some form of accreditation will usually require a fee.
 FutureLearn operates a monthly subscription model for its university programmes that come with digital certificates.
 Microcredentials typically range between £500 and £1,500, depending on the course and university credit it offers.
 For instance, the 12-week Cyber Security Operations microcredential, a collaboration between Cisco and The Open University, costs £650, while the University of Birmingham's eight-week Programme and Project Management microcredential, run by the Institute of Local Government Studies (INLOGOV), charges £1,250.
 The latter course can lead to advanced entry onto the Online Masters of Public Administration (MPA).